 Based on recently released research from marketing firm CMB, we’ve found that Identity Benefits are actually the top driver of employee engagement, highlighting the need to continually foster employees’ pride, self-esteem and sense of belonging.
 This could come in the form of initiatives like recognition programs, volunteerism opportunities and company-sponsored time to think about new strategies or new processes, to name a few.
 When people feel they belong, they're more motivated, engaged, productive and 3.5 times more likely to contribute fully and innovatively to reach their potential.

-2. Give your people what they need to do their job—and grow professionally.
+3. Give your people what they need to do their job—and grow professionally.

 Encourage job shadowing so your team members can get exposure to areas outside their day-to-day environment.
 If someone decides to make that experience permanent, make sure you show your support so others who might be looking elsewhere will be inspired to see what their current organization can offer.
 Consider creating a hierarchy within your hierarchy to enable smaller promotions and signal progress and increased proficiency (e.g. Project Coordinator I, Project Coordinator II, Project Coordinator III, etc.).
 Ongoing training and education continues to be a major focus for organizations and is a great way to show you’re invested in your employees’ success, too.

 4. Gather and use employee feedback.

 Improving the employee experience is not a one-time activity that you can mark complete—it’s always ongoing.
 Like any uncharted adventure, start off by letting yourself experiment with new and different strategies along the way.
 Maybe assign a cross-functional team responsible for vetting ideas and driving strategy to support employees.

+Or crowd-source ideas from employees for improvement—many of the greatest CX successes were sourced from customers, not sales and marketing.
 Conducting regular surveys and having discussion forums can be some of the ways to encourage employees to share their honest feedback.

-4. Encourage connections among team members.
+5. Encourage connections among team members.